email list to be the

-With my first five pregnancies, I had terrible morning sickness during the first trimesters.
-Really, it was more like “all day and night” sickness — in fact, sometimes I would even be woken up in the middle of the night with the urge to vomit.
+With my first five pregnancies, I had morning sickness during the first trimesters.
+Really, it was more like “all day and night” sickness.
+Sometimes I would even be woken up in the middle of the night with the urge to vomit.
 My life basically came to a standstill from week seven until week 13 or 14 of pregnancy.

 I basically just followed The Perfect Health Diet, but here are a few specifics that I found to be important:

 - NO processed food.
 This includes basically anything that has been significantly modified from the form it’s in when it’s alive.
 No crackers, chips, cereal, granola bars, energy bars, tortillas, bread, pasta, yogurt with added ingredients, etc.

 - NO grains (except rice).
 No quinoa, oatmeal, breads, or anything else made from grains (including “whole grain” products).
 I did find, though, that I tolerated white rice okay.

 - NO sweets.
 This under the umbrella of the processed foods list, but it’s worth breaking out as a separate bullet point because I found it to be so important.
 Absolutely no ice cream, cookies, cakes, candy, etc.